chee86j/ForeclosureAuctionPyScraper/README.md

      Look under'Precompiled Binaries for Windows' for the [DLL]
    - Verify installation by running `sqlite3` in your terminal.
 If installed, you should see the SQLite version and a command-line interface.

 3. **Chrome Browser**: The scraper uses Chrome as the default browser for Selenium.
    Ensure you have Chrome installed on your system.

-4. **ChromeDriver**: Download the ChromeDriver that matches your Chrome version from the
+4. **ChromeDriver**: Download the ChromeDriver that matches your Chrome version:

    - (https://sites.google.com/a/chromium.org/chromedriver/downloads).
    - After downloading, extract the file and note the path to the chromedriver executable.